TANAYADUDHE/grade-firebase/README.md

-This is the grade system using firebase project.
+Grade system using firebase project.